-Hodgkin lymphoma, or Hodgkin disease, is a cancer of the lymphatic system.
+Hodgkin lymphoma is a cancer of the lymphatic system.
 The lymphatic system contains lymph vessels, lymph nodes, and glands.
 Lymph vessels carry lymph fluid throughout the body.
 Lymph fluid contains lymphocytes (white blood cells) that help fight infection and disease.
 Hodgkin lymphoma causes lymphocytes to grow and divide without control and to form tumors.
 Hodgkin lymphoma can develop in any lymph tissue in the body.
 Common places are lymph nodes in the neck, underarm, and chest.
 Hodgkin cancer cells can travel from lymph node to lymph node and spread through the body.

 What increases my child's risk for Hodgkin lymphoma?

 Hodgkin lymphoma usually develops in the teens or 20s.
 It is less common in young children.
 The following may increase your child's risk at any age:

 - A family history of Hodgkin lymphoma